DIGITAL PHOTO SKETCHBOOK

 Through classroom lectures, discussion, screenings, and web research, you will explore contemporary digital artists and photographers, and their traditional and experimental uses of digital media.
 By viewing and discussing a broad range of artistic practices, you will learn how art making is a means to discover and develop your ideas about the world and to extend the power, clarity, and range of your voice and vision.

-Contemporary Photographers: After February 20, you will visit MOPA, Museum of Photographic Arts, in Balboa Park
+Contemporary Photographers: I may assign you to visit MOPA, Museum of Photographic Arts, or another local museum to see photographs.

 LEARNING OUTCOME C: Use Digital Language and Tools/Creating Art Projects: You will create four projects over the semester